charlesproctor/Scan-IP/README.md

 # Scan-IP
-Validate and scan IPs, and saves to a new .txt file with timestamps.
+Validate and scan IPs, then saves it to a new .txt file with timestamps.